In a nutshell, a Group Policy is a collection of settings, which determine how a unit of users/computers should behave.

 Local Group Policy

-Each computer running the windows line of operating system has exactly one local group policy.
+Each computer running the windows line of the operating system has exactly one local group policy.
 It is available only to the particular computer in which it resides and to users who log on to that computer.
 The local group policy objects reside in the %systemroot%\System32\Group Policy folder.
 It has only a subset of settings that are available in the non-local group policy.
 Windows uses a Microsoft Management Console (MMC) snap-in called the Local Group Policy Editor to let administrators interact, control, navigate and edit the local Group Policy Object (GPO) settings.
 Learn about Local Group Policy Editor from this article.

 Non-local Group policy

 Each domain controller has one or more non-local group policies.
 They are available to all the machines and users in the Active Directory environment.
 A non-local group policy can be applied to all users and computers in a domain or to a particular OU depending on where the group policy is linked.

 As organizations seek to increase productivity and revenues through technology, they are also trying to minimize the complexity of managing a huge IT infrastructure.
 The following are some of the reasons that illustrate why group policies are a necessity: